kyr0/libsharedmemory/README.md

 - `std::string`
 - `float*`
 - `double*`
-- to be continued

 Single value access via `.data()[index]` API:
-- all data types C++ supports
+- all scalar datatypes supported in C/C++

-There is no explicit handling of endinanness.
-Memory interpretation issues may happen when transferring the memory between different machines/vm.
+- This library doesn't care for endinanness.
+This should be naturally fine because shared memory shouldn't be shared between different machine architectures.
+However, if you plan to copy the shared buffer onto a network layer prototcol, make sure to add an endianess indication bit.

-Although the binary memory layout should give you no headache when compiling/linking using different compilers, the behavior is undefined.
+- Although the binary memory layout should give you no headache when compiling/linking using different compilers, the behavior is undefined.

-On Windows: Atm no support for shared memory persistency after the process that writes the memory quits.
+- At the time of writing, there is no support for shared memory persistency on Windows.
+Shared memory is lost after the writing process is killed.

 ## Memory layout